Here’s your NWSL Crash Course, Canadian Footy Fans

 NWSL 101

-The inaugural season was back in 2013, when the individual team owners who had taken part in previous versions of pro leagues collaborated with three federations (USA, Canada, Mexico) to launch the NWSL, which ultimately became one of the top three women’s leagues worldwide.
-It is seen as a successful and sustainable league after over a decade in business, demonstrating extraordinary growth specifically in the last 3-4 years, in all areas from viewership and broadcasting, to player rights and collective bargaining.
-The numbers are simply telling the story of where sports trends are headed in 2024 and beyond.
-Those of you who remember what the early 2000s to late 2010s were like for women’s soccer in America (two “failed” leagues, WUSA and WPS), will appreciate how much that success means to the women’s soccer movement in North America and the world.
+Going back to the beginning, the inaugural NWSL season took place in 2013.
+The individual team owners who had taken part in previous versions of pro leagues collaborated with three federations (USA, Canada, Mexico) to launch the league, which ultimately became one of the top three women’s leagues worldwide.
+It is seen as a successful and sustainable league after over a decade in business, demonstrating extraordinary growth specifically in the last 2-3 years, in all areas from viewership and broadcasting, to player rights and collective bargaining.
+The numbers are simply telling the story of where sports trends are headed in 2025 and beyond.

 Commissioner Jessica Berman signs the NWSL’s first-ever CBA in 2022.

-What teams play in the league?
+Which teams play in the league?

 Who should you cheer for?